JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 - show name of selected effect outside of UI
 - The GUI also needs a close button to not confuse people
 - color legend for what they mean
-- maybe add a toggle in the UI to keep it open to allow for quick testing of the different effects, especially in VR where you have 2 hands.
-Yea I like this idea
 - local visibility and grab-able toggle, global for all guns
 - sync non looping effects when they are played
 - sync looping effects when they are played